christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ## Components of the [Software Application Name]

-The creation or integration of a software components requires the identification of those desired traits the software will present as a solution to business requirements that inspired the creation of the software component and those requirements that are necessary for actual execution.
-These prerequisites are known as (computer) system requirements and are often used as a guideline as opposed to an absolute rule.
+The creation or integration of software components requires the identification of those desired traits the software will present as a solution to business requirements that inspired the creation of the software component and those requirements that are necessary for actual execution.
+These prerequisites are known as (computer) system requirements and are often used as guidelines as opposed to an absolute rule.

 The system requirements outlined in this text were created from vendor documentation and the actual installation and configuration of the [Software Application Name] on an execution environment within the following environments:

-+ enumerate a list of environments by recognized name (preferablly the ATO name)
++ enumerate a list of environments by recognized name (preferably the ATO name)

 Data sources were accessed via

-+ enumrate means of access such as Network File System (NFS) mounts
++ enumerate means of access such as Network File System (NFS) mounts

-Describe the overall setup of the application.
+Describe the overall setting up of the application.
 Is it a Java WAR running on an Application Server, is it a Bash only invoked set of scientific applications written in C, give a 50K view of the setup.

-***Example: [Software Application Name] is comprised of its own scripting infrastructure in the Korn Shell as well as various other sub-components and can be called via a batch system or in a more linear fashion directoy on the command line.
+***Example: [Software Application Name] is comprised of its own scripting infrastructure in the Korn Shell as well as various other sub-components and can be called via a batch system or in a more linear fashion directory on the command line.
 The following is a description of each component and the minimal requirements associated with them.
 Information such as library requirements is also included with each aspect of this system.***

 ## [Software Application Name] Version

-Use semantic versioning standards to version your application and either reference a version manifest relating each task tracking id ,see Tracking System Standard, to the version release.
+Use semantic versioning standards to version your application and reference a version manifest relating to each task tracking id ,see Tracking System Standard, to the version release.

 ***Example:***
 |Version    | Id(s) of Change | Description of Release|